bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 in order to allow tasks during structural MR acquisitions, for example pre-described motion paradigms such as nodding, to be described.

-### RECOMMENDED metadata for tasks in anatomical imaging

 <!-- This block generates a metadata table.
 The definitions of these fields can be found in src/schema/objects/metadata.yaml